KDMG/ReLIGn-tool/README.md

 This project provides a tool for process Model Repairing supported by Local Instance Graphs, following the approach described in the article [*Model repair supported by frequent anomalous local instance graphs*](https://www.google.com/search?client=safari&rls=en&q=model+repair+supported+by&ie=UTF-8&oe=UTF-8).
+A demonstration of the tool is available at this [link](https://youtu.be/cg-GX0eXVbo)

 ### Requirements